developer-ics/s500_DataAcq_PostProcessing/ProcessingScripts_Latest_Stable/README.md

 -   dt_profile - timestamps for each ping
 -   range_bins - a vector of range bins for each intensity value
 -   profile_int_matrix - the matrix of intensity values whose size is defined by the number of timestamps by the number of range bins.
 -   bed_detect_range - the depth value for each ping determined by a threshold detector in the MATLAB script.
-This detector could be modified to account for presence of bubbles or other scatterers.
+This detector could be modified to account for the presence of bubbles or other scatterers.

 An example of the profile output is shown in Figure 3 below.
 This data is not normally used for any of the subsequent steps, as the detected depth output is usually sufficient.
 Manual editing of the detected depth guided by the full intensity profile is under development (3/2/2024).